twilio-se-anz/demo-crelay-snow/README.md

 ## Server Component

 The server handles WebSocket connections and manages conversation relay functionality.
-It includes GPT service integration and communicates with Twilio Functions.
+It includes GPT service integration for natural language processing and Twilio integration for voice call handling.

 ### Running the Server